In Navi Mumbai, treated water is going down the drain

-The treated water could be used for secondary purposes like watering trees; but 80% of it is dumped in the Vashi creek
+The water from sewage treatment plants could be used for secondary purposes like watering trees.
+But, the Navi Mumbai Municipal Corporation (NMMC) has dumping 80% of it in the Vashi creek

 The state is facing a drought situation and many places have water cuts.
 But the Navi Mumbai Municipal Corporation (NMMC) has been releasing 80 per cent water from its sewage treatment plants — that could be used for secondary purposes such as watering trees, or given to industries — into the Vashi creek for over five years.
 An NMMC official incidentally says the water released into the creek is helping to clean it.